UBC-DSCI/introduction-to-datascience-python/source/reading.md

 canlang_data
 ```

-### Previewing a data file before reading it into R
+### Previewing a data file before reading it into Python

 In all the examples above, we gave you previews of the data file before we read
-it into R. Previewing data is essential to see whether or not there are column
+it into Python.
+Previewing data is essential to see whether or not there are column
 names, what the delimiters are, and if there are lines you need to skip.
 You
 should do this yourself when trying to read in data files.
 You can preview
 files in a plain text editor by right-clicking on the file, selecting "Open